+Comprehe nsiva Naads : Assessment (Peguired - select one)

+The LEA has conducted a comprehensive needs assessment of the access to, and oppostudents; school conditions for student learning; and access to personalized learning expendence of the access to personalized learning expendence.

+The LEA receives less than \$30,000; the comprehensive needs assessment is not required.

+Title I does require a CNA anyway, so even if receiving less than \$30K under Title IV, the district must have a CNA.

-A. Comprehensive Needs Assessment (Required - select one) The LEA has conducted a comprehensive needs assessment of the access to, and opportunities for a well-rounded education for all students; school conditions for student learning; and access to personalized learning experiences supported by technology.
-Date comprehensive needs assessment was conducted ☐ The LEA receives less than \$30,000; the comprehensive needs assessment is not required.
-B. Internet Safety (Required - select one) 1.
-The LEA has a policy of Internet safety for minors that includes the operation of a technology protection measure with respect to any of its computers with Internet access that protects against access through computers to visual depictions that are obscene, child pornography, or harmful to minors and is enforcing the operation of such technology protection measure during any use of such computers by minors.
-The LEA does not have an Internet safety policy.
+B. Internet Safety (Required - select one)

+- 1. O The LEA has a policy of Internet safety for minors that includes the operation of a technology protection measure with respect to any of its computers with Internet access that protects against access through computers to visual depictions that are obscene, child pornography, or harmful to minors and is enforcing the operation of such technology protection measure during any use of such computers by minors. - The LEA does not have an Internet safety policy.
 (See assurances for detailed requirements.)
-C. Supplement, Not Supplant (Required) 1.
-The LEA assures that all funds will supplement, and not supplant, non-federal funds that would otherwise be used for these activities.
-D. Well-rounded Educational Opportunities (All Required if there is an amount entered in Part 1A, Line 3) 1.
-All activities are coordinated with other schools and community-based services and programs.